vmware-tanzu/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 ## Kopia For Block Device
 To work with block devices, VGDP will be updated.
 Today, when Kopia attempts to create a snapshot of the block device, it will error because kopia does not support this file type.
 Kopia does have a nice set of interfaces that are able to be extended though.

+**Notice**
+The Kopia block mode uploader only supports non-Windows platforms, because the block mode code invokes some system calls that are not present in the Windows platform.

 To achieve the necessary information to determine the type of volume that is being used, we will need to pass in the volume mode in provider interface.

 ```go